 We had regular scans and saw him every month from 16 to 33 weeks, then every two weeks after that.
 He could see our anxiety building as our due date approached and offered to deliver our baby himself.

-He literally held our hands throughout the process and did everything possible to make us comfortable.
+He held our hands throughout the process and did everything possible to make us comfortable.

-Our planned C-section was booked in for February, three days before the year anniversary of Joshua’s death, Dr Heazell didn’t want us in hospital for that, again so considerate.
+Our planned c-section was booked in for February, three days before the year anniversary of Joshua’s death, Dr Heazell didn’t want us in hospital for that, again that was so considerate.

 I know they say hearing your baby cry for the first time is the best moment of your life, well it was better than that.
 Edie was the most beautiful thing I’d ever seen, covered in gunk but still the most beautiful thing ever.